Dietetics Admission and Program Costs

 Membership in the Academy of Nutrition & Dietetics: The dietetics program is a pre-professional program with a goal of producing leaders and professionals of the Academy of Nutrition & Dietetics.
 By holding a student membership, students can access member only sections and the Evidence-Analysis Library.
 Access to these sections is critical for completing many assignments in DPD courses.
 Membership allows students to understand the organization and the professional standards of the organization.
 Junior and Senior dietetic students are expected to maintain a student membership; fees are approximately $60.00 per year.

-Dietetic Internship Application Process & Programs: In the February prior to graduation (or December for our Pre-selection option), students are eligible to apply for dietetic internships.
-The fees associated with this include an application fee to each program through DICAS (approximately $45 for first program and $20 each additional one) and a service fee to D & D Digital, the company that matches applicants and programs (approximately $50).
-Dietetic internship programs also may have additional application fees.
-Dietetic internship programs range in cost and each program should be contacted to learn more about their specific fees.
+Supervised Practice Program Application Process & Programs: During the Senior year, students are eligible to apply for dietetic internships and graduate schools.
+The fees associated with this include an application fee to each program through DICAS (approximately $50 for first program and $25 each additional one).
+Supervised practice programs also may have additional application fees.
+Supervised practice programs range in cost and each program should be contacted to learn more about their specific fees.

 Back to top